 Our staff consists of a captain, first mate, deckhand, and two experienced marine educators who act as our primary instructors.
 Classes are taught in an easy and engaging

 manner, with students encouraged to participate.
 Our staff is trained to interact well with groups of all ages to provide a safe and enjoyable learning environment.

 We suggest a class size of 35 to 40 students, with limited numbers of adult chaperones so that the focus may remain on the students.

-We offer a special rate of $525 to schools and camps on weekdays from the beginning of our season through the end of May (excluding Memorial Day) and after Labor Day until
+We offer a special rate of $525 to schools and camps on weekdays from the beginning of our season through the end of May (excluding Memorial Day).

-the end of our season.
-A special deposit arrangement goes with this rate: a $100 deposit is required to reserve the cruise and the balance is due upon boarding.
+A special deposit arrangement goes with this rate: a $100 deposit is required to reserve the cruise and the balance is due more than 14 days before sailing.